CSM Flex Day Schedule

 |

-Bulldog 101Location: Building 10, Room 468 (map) Presenters: Manuel Alejandro Pérez, President; Fauzi Hamadeh, Classified Senate President
+Bulldog 101Location: Building 10, Room 468 (map) Facilitators: Daniel Keller, Academic Senate President; Manuel Alejandro Pérez, President

-Join us for the second session in the Bulldog 101 series for 2025-26.
+Join us for the third session in the Bulldog 101 series for 2025-26.
 This year-long adventure is designed to onboard and build community for all our new CSM employees.
 Each Flex Day, we’ll take this special time to build connections, share insider tips, and discover how we can help you shine in your new role.
-Missed the first session?
+Missed the first two sessions?
 No problem!
 All are welcome.

 This session is open to all employees.